cosior/TV-HGG/README.md

 To compute the trajectory properties considered in the paper use the matlab code under the corresponding folder (**matlab_code**).
 The folder includes a README file and inline comments on how to use the code.
 In short, the folder contains the following matlab scripts:
 * **mbm.m** - The implementation of the fractional Brownian notion (fBm) model.
 * **popularity_sim.m** - Reads the radial or expected degree trajectories and creates figures similar to Fig.5 in the above paper (arXiv version).
 * **similarity_sim.m** - Reads the angular trajectories and creates figures similar to Fig. 5 in the above paper.
-It also creates angular histograms as in Fig. 2(f) in the above paper.
+It also creates angular histograms as in Fig. 2(f) in the above paper (arXiv version).
-* **popularity_predictions.m** - Reads the radial or expected degree trajectories and performs predictions using simple heuristics, as in Figs. 38-42(a),(b) in the above paper.
+* **popularity_predictions.m** - Reads the radial or expected degree trajectories and performs predictions using simple heuristics, as in Figs. 38-42(a),(b) in the above paper (arXiv version).
-* **similarity_predictions.m** - Reads the angular trajectories and performs predictions using simple heuristics, as in Figs. 38-42(c) in the above paper.
+* **similarity_predictions.m** - Reads the angular trajectories and performs predictions using simple heuristics, as in Figs. 38-42(c) in the above paper (arXiv version).

 ## Datasets Video animation
 The folder **Videos** includes sample videos, one for each dataset, depicting the motion (angular and radial coordinates) of two sample nodes per dataset.